Quench-induced spontaneous currents in rings of ultracold fermionic atoms: Experimental Methods

-It is important to rule out the possibility of post-quench persistent current decay due to thermally activated phase slips causing systematic effects on the winding number distribution.
-To confirm this, we prepared with $\approx 100\%$ fidelity an $\ell=2$ persistent current state using a 2-axis acousto-optic deflector and a blue-detuned ``stirring" beam, and observed no decay even for hold times exceeding $5$ s (See Supplemental Materials).
+After the end of the quench we remove the barrier in the outer ring adiabatically over $100$ ms to allow matter-wave interference with the non-rotating reference ring.
+We then simultaneously turn off the trapping beams and the current in one pair of bias magnet coils.
+The rapid magnetic field jump to 65 mT efficiently converts the weakly-bound Cooper pairs to molecules~\cite{RegalPRL2004} which is essential for preserving the coherence of the pairs during ballistic expansion.
+After $1.3$ ms we measure the molecule density using resonant absorption imaging of atoms in the $|1\rangle$ state on a closed transition at $65$ mT.
+The winding number of the phase around the inner ring is clearly visible as a spiral in the pattern created by matter-wave interference between the inner and outer ring, as shown in Fig.~\ref{fig:In-situ KZM}(c).

-We show in Fig.~\ref{fig:KZM expt plot} the mean-square winding number of spontaneous currents formed after a quench across the BCS transition at various rates, spanning several decades.
-Each data point represents at least 40 realizations, and the error bars are obtained from a bootstrapping technique \cite{johnson2001introduction}.
+In testing our experimental protocol we also considered the possibility of post-quench decay of the persistent currents before detection.
+To assess the rate of decay (via e.g. thermally activated phase slips) we repeatedly initialized the inner ring (with approximately $100\%$ fidelity) in the highest observed $|\ell|=2$ persistent current state using a blue-detuned ``stirring" beam~\cite{CaiPersistentPRL2022}.
+We observed no instances of current decay even for hold times exceeding $5$ s, and concluded that the decay rate was negligible.